zhuangbo/MathPad/README.md

 ## Print

-You can print your notes at the time of preview, or even export PDF files by PDF printer.
+You can print your notes at the time of preview, or even export PDF files by PDF printer (e.g. [Bullzip](http://www.bullzip.com/products/pdf/info.php) a free PDF printer).

 ## Privacy